A lot of online video games allow you to jump in at any time and just get going, making it very easy to find a match.

 - Spelunker HD allows up to 6 players to play online.
 Good luck finding more than one other person to play with, due to the game's unpopularity.
 You must wait in a lobby for players to join, then start the game when you're ready.

-- Uncharted 2 does this, and tries to locate the maximum number of players on its own before starting a match, either competitive (10 players) or cooperative (3 players).
+- Uncharted 2: Among Thieves does this, and tries to locate the maximum number of players on its own before starting a match, either competitive (10 players) or cooperative (3 players).
 If it can't find the appropriate number of players in time, it'll start the match without a few.
-Usually it's able to find the full amount of players due to the game's current popularity.

 - Left 4 Dead has lobbies players can set up.
 While the Quick Match option lets players join in at any game, lobbies give people more controlled settings such as what campaign to play in, difficulty, and server type.
 However, despite the game's popularity, most people will leave a lobby if they see only one or two people inside, because only the lobby leader can start the game and if they are away from the keyboard, it can't start.
 A patch in the sequel allows people to vote to get the game going right away if the leader is not starting.
 Despite the patch, many people still prefer the Quick Match option for its lack of waiting.